5 Effective Strategies for Overcoming Stage Fright and Performance Anxiety

 Engage with Your Instrument

 Concentrate on the tactile sensations of playing your instrument---the feel of the keys, strings, or breath control.
-This mindfulness approach can keep you grounded in the present moment.
+A good instrument stand can help keep your instrument secure and within easy reach, allowing you to stay present in the moment.

 Creating a set routine before performances can provide a sense of control and normalcy, reducing anxiety.